 The letterpress effect is becoming hugely popular in web design, and with a couple of modern browsers now showing support for the text-shadow CSS3 property it’s now simple and easy to create the effect with pure CSS.
 No Photoshop trickery here!

-As you have probably know, most online readers don’t read line by line, instead they scan (from one point to another).
+As you probably know, most online readers don’t read line by line; instead, they scan (from one point to another).
 For this reason, designers create typographic contrast and flow by emphasizing certain text.
 Contrast is important because not all the content within a page have the same value, some have greater significance than the others.
 By creating contrast, you can direct the reader’s attention to the important messages.

 Font stacks are prioritized lists of fonts, defined in the CSS font-family attribute, that the browser will cycle through until it finds a font that is installed on the user’s system.
 This means that you can use Gill Sans, and if your users don’t have it, you can give them an adequate substitute that will not diminish their experience.